 The loss of a spouse is devastating.
 For the survivors, things will never be the same again.
 And in most cases, there are several legal and financial decisions that need to be addressed following a spouse’s death.
-And that’s where a Family Survivor’s Guide can come in handy.
+And that’s where a Life Insurance Family Survivor Guide can come in handy.

 As we discussed in Part 1 of this article, setting up a will or trust (to document exactly how you want your assets to be distributed) and designating a beneficiary (to oversee financial accounts and assets) to carry out your wishes after you’re gone.
 These easy and relatively inexpensive tasks can save your family a ton of hassle and heartache down the road.